composable-logs/composable-logs/docs/docs/dev/local-dev.md

 ### In VS Code
 - Open the root of the `pynb-dag-runner` repository in VS Code.
-- In the repo root run `make docker-build-all`.
+- In the repo root run `make build-docker-images`.
 - Ensure that the extension "Remote - Containers" (`ms-vscode-remote.remote-containers` published by Microsoft) is installed.
 - Press the `><`-button in the lower left VS Code window corner.
 Select "Reopen in container".
 - Inside container ensure that the "Python" extension is installed (`ms-python.python` also published by Microsoft) if it is not automatically installed.
 When installed and enabled, the lower row will show the Python version in use inside the container.